Asymptotic e-processes: Construction

-An intuitive explanation for this negative result is the observation that the expectation $\E_P[E_{m,n}]$ is heavily influenced by the properties of variables $e_{j,\bullet}$ for all values of $j$ less than $m$.
+An intuitive explanation for this negative result is the observation that the expectations $\E_P[E_{m,n}]$ and $\E_P[E_{m,n}\pwMin t]$ are heavily influenced by the properties of variables $e_{j,i}$ for low values of $i+j$.
 These variables may be poor approximations of true e-variables and their (conditional) expectations may exceed $1$; such past excesses are never ``forgotten'' due to the cumulative product construction.
-This hints that the issue lies in the cumulation of the approximation error $d_m$ over the first index, and that a possible fix is to allow a form of forgetting along that index.
+This hints that the issue lies in the cumulation of the approximation errors $\varepsilon_m$, and that a possible fix is to allow a form of forgetting along that index.
 There are many options for such forgetting; the next section explores a simple one.